JoplinDave/joplin-plugin-embeddedtags/README.md

 - view or hide individual embedded tags
 - highlight a tag using a solid and permanent colour, or a fading highlight
+- selecting a tag will scroll the viewer to the location of the tag
 - view all embedded tags of a particular colour
 - hide all embedded tags of a particular colour
 - view all embedded tags